HahaBill/HahaBill/README.md

 You can reach me directly at tn2621@columbia.edu

+- Google Summer of Code at Joplin and Google DeepMind 🧑‍💻
+- 7x Hackathon Winner

 <!---
 HahaBill/HahaBill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.